Accessibility statement for EalingNewsExtra

 The content listed below is non-accessible.
 We will work on fixing them as soon as we can.

 Navigation and accessing information

 There is no option to skip repeated content on our pages.
 This fails WCAG 2.1 success criterion 2.4.1 (bypass blocks).

 - We plan to add skip to content as soon as we are able to.

 Some images in the news pages do not have a text alternative (alt text), so the information in them is not available to people using a screen reader.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).

-- We plan to add text alternatives for all images by the end of 2020
+- We plan to add text alternatives for all images

 - When we publish new content we will make sure our use of images meets accessibility standards.